 The Notgrass Company sells three packages for each course: a set of the three core volumes, the Student Review Pack, and the literature package.
-Only the first is package is a required purchase, but I highly recommend using all course components.
+Only the first package is a required purchase, but I highly recommend using all course components.

 I mentioned earlier that these are challenging courses.
 While the textbook reading is not overly challenging, the amount of reading in the other books coupled with the numerous writing assignments requires a significant amount of personal diligence and effort.
 Self-motivated students who enjoy reading and writing will do best in these courses and are likely to very much appreciate the format.

 Students who struggle with the reading or writing might use the courses in an abbreviated manner rather than trying to accomplish three full subject credits.
-The easiest way to lighten the load is cut back on the required reading and the writing assignments, using more traditional resources to work toward part of the English credit.
+The easiest way to lighten the load is to cut back on the required reading and writing assignments, using more traditional resources to work toward part of the English credit.
 However, keep in mind that the integrated learning that happens by using the recommended resources is likely to provide a much better and more interesting education.